Wolverine971/9takes/src/blog/enneagram/enneagram-type-3.md

 <h2 id="stress">🤯 Enneagram 3s Under Stress</h2>

-Their stress number is Type 9.
-Type 9s are peaceful, accommodating, and harmonious.
+Their stress number is Type 9. <a href="/blog/enneagram/enneagram-type-9">Type 9s</a> are normally peaceful, accommodating, and harmonious.
 They might become more withdrawn, passive, avoidant, and indecisive when stressed.
 They might also struggle with feeling unimportant in the eyes of others.

 <h3>More on Their Shift to Type 9 Under Stress</h3>